 Yet I can give you examples of common rate classes assigned to people over 50 with pancreatitis.

 A Preferred Rating is reserved for those individuals with one acute pancreatitis attack that has resolved and shows no lasting impact.
 The attack should have taken place at least 2 years ago or longer.

 Of course, this individual would also need to be in largely excellent health, a non-smoker, and with very low overall risk.

-Remember, each life insurer has a different perspective and the majority will not assign an applicant with pancreatitis a Preferred Rating.
+Remember, each life insurer has a different perspective and the majority will not approve an applicant with pancreatitis at a Preferred Rating.

 A Standard Rating is generally the highest rating an applicant with pancreatitis may expect to receive.

 The Standard Rating is normally reserved for individuals with acute pancreatitis prompting only one or two attacks.

 The cause of the acute pancreatitis should be something benign, like gallstones, and it should be completely absolved for several weeks.